Diving into Incoterms

 FOB (Free On Board), EXW (Ex Works) and FCA (Free Carrier) are the most familiar incoterms but there’s much about these and the other options to learn.
 Because they are legal terms, written from a legal perspective, they can be confusing or easily misunderstood.
 And making the wrong choice might turn your shipment into an expensive nightmare.

 This guide is designed for businesses with less experience dealing with international freight, and provides comprehensive information, clearly explaining each incoterm.
-But because they are legal terms, there are a few key terms you must first be sure that you understand before you check out an individual incoterm.
+But first, click on the following link to be sure that you understand a few key terms before you check out an individual incoterm.